 |75+ live TV channels|

-Hulu + Live TV is one of the best live TV streaming services when it comes to cable channels, as it includes ESPN, ESPN2, FS1, FS2, TBS, TNT, and USA Network.
-These are must-haves for sports fans as you can watch NFL, NBA, MLB, NHL, PGA, and college sports games on these channels.
+Hulu + Live TV is still our top ranked service for live sports streaming when it comes to channels, as it includes ESPN, ESPN2, TBS, TNT, USA Network and much more.
+These are must-haves for sports fans, as you can watch NFL, NBA, MLB, NHL, PGA, and college sports games on these channels.
 Local channels include CBS, NBC, Fox, and ABC.
 Hulu also has NBC and SportsNet regional networks with availability based on where you live.
 There are a variety of Hulu plans, but the base live TV package starts at $69.99 per month and reaches up to $75.99 per month for a no-ad experience.

 |Includes league-owned channels||No NHL Network|